 Exploring the role of dairy and plant-sourced foods for nutrition and healthy diets

 In recent years, the global food landscape has experienced a significant shift toward plant-sourced foods, some of them positioned as alternatives to meat and dairy.
-Dietary changes are motivated by factors such as perceived health claims, environmental concerns, and ethical considerations.
+Dietary changes are often motivated by factors such as perceived health claims, environmental concerns, and ethical considerations.
 However, this shift raises important questions about the nutrition and health implications of replacing animal-sourced foods with plant-sourced foods or adopting a more plant-rich diet.
 This year’s IDF Nutrition and Health Symposium delves into the scientific aspects of dairy and plant-based nutrition.
 The key topics that will be addressed include:

 · Nutritional differences between dairy and plant-sourced drinks and foods